-- Fig. 1 2.
-Pull once on the emerge - 2.
-Pull once on the emergency release cord. \Rightarrow The motor carriage is released. - \Rightarrow Door can be moved by hand. - 3.
-Pull the emergency release cord once more. - \Rightarrow The motor carriage is locked. - \Rightarrow The door can only be moved by the operator. - 4.
-Connect the operator to the mains voltage.
+- 2. Pull once on the emergency release handle. - ⇒ The motor carriage is released. - ⇒ Door can be moved by hand. - 3.
+Pull the emergency release handle once more. - ⇒ The motor carriage is locked. - ⇒ The door can only be moved by the operator. - 4.
+Re-connect the operator to the voltage supply.
 Check that the power supply is connected. - 5.
-Give the operator a command. - \Rightarrow After a power failure, the first pulse of the operator is always in the door OPEN direction. - ⇒ The operator must drive completely to the door OPEN end position.
+Give the operator a command.

+- \Rightarrow After a power failure, the first pulse of the operator is always in the door OPEN direction. - \Rightarrow The operator must drive completely to the door OPEN end position.